xenoteo/Conslator/README.md

   while checking the correctness of provided translation
 - Practice until the user does not make any mistakes

+## Possible future works
+- Handling more languages
+- The possibility of lesson and word editions and removals

 ## Licence
 This is an open source repo licensed as [MIT License](LICENSE.md).